velipso/sink/docs/embedding.md

 ### `amount`

-The amount of ticks to decrease the timer (positive number).
+The amount of ticks to decrease the timer.
+This value should be positive.

 ctx_forcetimeout
 ----------------